Ronak-Gandhi/DEVOPS_TASK-1/README.md

 ![gitbash](https://user-images.githubusercontent.com/64469896/89690148-777d3b00-d923-11ea-82fb-b45eae5b43ff.png)

-**html file has been uploaded on github
+**html file has been uploaded on github**!!

 ![github](https://user-images.githubusercontent.com/64469896/89690431-1c981380-d924-11ea-84dc-89762f415a77.png)

+* _**On rhel-8, i created a directory named as `master` and then created one folder named as production on which jenkins will copy file and also created a Dockerfile in which i created my own customized image,from which container launched**.._